xShteff/node-ts/README.md

 Make sure you've installed all the dependencies using `npm i`.

-To run the app simply run `npm run watch` then open your browser and access `http://localhost:3000`.
+To run the app simply run `npm run start` or `npm run watch` then open your browser and access `http://localhost:3000`.

 ## TODO